Skip to content

 • Capabilities declare which features a layout supports

-• params.nmaster controls how many windows are masters
+• params.mainCount controls how many windows are in the main area

-• Always clamp nmaster to prevent invalid states
+• Always clamp mainCount to prevent invalid states

-• Handle edge cases: all in master, all in stack, single window
+• Handle edge cases: all in main, all in stack, single window

 Common mistakes

-Forgetting to clamp nmaster: nmaster can be any value.
-Without math.max(1, math.min(nmaster, count)), you’ll get negative stack counts or array index errors.
+Forgetting to clamp mainCount: mainCount can be any value.
+Without math.max(1, math.min(mainCount, count)), you’ll get negative stack counts or array index errors.

 Capabilities don’t match behavior: If you declare adjustable_ratio = true but ignore mainRatio, the hotkeys appear to do nothing.